thimc/vproc/README.md

 # vproc
-a graphical version of ps for 9front / plan 9
+a graphical version of ps(1) for 9front

 ![vproc](vproc.png)

 ## Keyboard shortcuts
 q / Del to quit